 Since the end of the last "August 2023" forecasting round, the world Brent oil price has been characterized by increased dynamics.
 In July-October 2023, oil prices rose from US\$80 per barrel on average in July to US\$90 per barrel on average in October 2023 (Graph 38).
-This price dynamics was st The index greater than 50 means the growth of the indicator, less than 50 - its decline, equal to 50 - its invariance driven by a reduction in oil supply from Saudi Arabia and Russia, as well as by more moderate demand for oil from large importing countries, including the United States and China.
+This price dynamics was driven by a reduction in oil supply from Saudi Arabia and Russia, as well as by more moderate demand for oil from large importing countries, including the United States and China.
 However, it is worth mentioning that in October of this year, Brent oil prices fell slightly since the concerns regarding military conflict in the Middle East, as well as weaker economic development indicators in China have eased.